leulshawel/lalagrad/README.md

 ```

 <br><b>Benchs</b><br>
-currently we are about around 15 times slower than Numpy and I know that sucks
+currently we are about around 15 times slower than Numpy and I know that sucks but e are working on it

 ```python
 from bench.speed import SpeedBench, Benchs